GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

 *   `fs.gs.outputstream.buffer.size` (default: `8388608`)

-    Write buffer size used by the file system API's to send the data to be uploaded to GCS via pipes.
-The various pipe types are documented below
+    Write buffer size used by the file system API to send the data to be uploaded to Cloud Storage upload thread via pipes.
+The various pipe types are documented below.

 *   `fs.gs.outputstream.pipe.type` (default: `IO_STREAM_PIPE`)